 Hotels and hostels tend to be more laid-back in this area, with plenty of different options available.
 Whilst Canggu is definitely better for families, there are nevertheless come excellent options in the area for backpackers, couples and groups wanting to stay away from the party strips further south whilst still being within easy travelling distance for the occasional day trip.

-Best Hostel in Canggu: The Farm Hostel
+Best Hostel in Canggu: Tribal Hostel

-Best Airbnb in Canggu: Villa La Vita
+Best Hotel in Canggu: Villa La Vita

 This three bedroom house is perfect for families looking for a calm getaway in one of Bali’s most popular resort towns!
 It has a unique design with a modern feel, and all of the rooms provide direct access to the pool in the centre of the villa.
 There is also a spacious lounge with streaming services and high speed WiFi.